Gaasll/Data_Storage_Project/Conceptual Model/README.md

 Intended Learning Outcomes:
 Model needs for information based on an organizational description and convert the model to a functioning database.

-Create a conceptual model for the Soundgood music school database.
-The conceptual model must cover the entire description of the Soundgood music school company in section one above.
-The diagram must be made either in UML or in one of all possible crow foot notations (for example IE notation)
+This section is part of planning the database and it presents the created conceptual model for the Soundgood music school database.
+The conceptual model covers the entire description of the Soundgood music school company and the requirements.
+The diagram is made in UML using Astah.